ot4i/app-connect-templates/resources/markdown/Add a member to a group in Google Groups when a new subscriber is added to a list in MailChimp_instructions.md

    - [HTTP](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=apps-http)
 3. To start the flow, in the banner, click **Start flow**.

+Ensure that the following template flows are running before starting this flow: </br>
+    a.
+Add a subscriber to a specific list in MailChimp </br>
+    b.
+Send a notification message via Gmail to a specific group in Google Groups

 Use this template to add a member to a specific group in Google Groups when a new subscriber is added to a list in MailChimp.
 An HTTP method is invoked with a URL request to run the ‘Send a notification message via Gmail to a specific group in Google Groups’ flow.

-Ensure that you specify the complete URL path of the ‘Send a notification Gmail message to a specific Google Groups group’ template.
+Make sure that you specify the complete URL path of the ‘Send a notification Gmail message to a specific Google Groups group’ template.

 By running these template flows, it fulfills the scenario wherein, whenever a new member is added to a MailChimp list, a notification email is sent to the designated group members via Gmail."